brandur/sorg/content/drafts/acid.md

 concurrency control systems that make this possible in ways that are correct and efficient.

+TODO: Table from Postgres docs on isolation levels.

 Concurrent resource access is a problem that every real world web application is going to have to deal with.
 So without isolation, how do you deal with the problem?